bio-apple/Docker/README.md

         /opt/conda/bin/conda clean -a -y && /opt/conda/bin/mamba clean -a -y
     ENV LD_LIBRARY_PATH=/lib/:/lib64/:$LD_LIBRARY_PATH

-#### 3.The Docker image for COVID-19 and other microbiome detection based on amplicon methods is as follows.This is a good example of building the image in stages, but an additional step is required to copy a jvarkit.jar file into the image.
+**COVID-19** and other microbiome detection based on amplicon methods is as follows.
+This is a good example of building the image in stages.

     FROM alpine AS nextclade
     # glibc+conda+nextclade